davidmcclure/stacks/README.md

 # Stacks

-A corpus management system for literary scholars.
+A corpus management system for the [Stanford Literary Lab](https://litlab.stanford.edu/).